Financial guidance for businesses during COVID-19

 - Personal guarantees may still be required, at the lender’s discretion, for facilities over £250K, but they exclude the guarantor’s main home and recoveries are capped at a maximum of 20% of the outstanding balance of the CBILS facility after the proceeds of business assets have been applied.

-Please note that as of 17 December, the Government announced that the Coronavirus Business Interruption Loan Scheme (CBILS) will be extended until 31 March 2021.
+Please note that the Coronavirus Business Interruption Loan Scheme (CBILS) was closed to new applications on 31 March 2021.
 Please visit our CBILS page for more information on this scheme.

 Bounce Back Loan Scheme (BBLS)